 |Facebook is one of the prime target of hackers!|

-Email Address HackI have always been puzzled by Facebook's leniency in this matter.
-All a hacker needs to do is know your name and he will be conveniently shown your email address at your profile.
+Email Address HackI have always been puzzled by people's leniency in this matter.
+Most people leave their email addresses visible on their Facebook profiles.
+All a hacker then needs to do is know your name and he will be conveniently shown your email address at your profile.
+Also, most people share their email ids everywhere.
 How easily a hacker can then hack your Facebook account (and everything else associated with that email id) if he 'guesses' your password (if you use a weak password) or answers your security question!
-This is something I hope Facebook improves on quickly.
-Until Facebook does so, here are some tricks you can use to protect yourself from this vulnerability.
+Here are some tricks you can use to protect yourself from this vulnerability.

 How to safeguard your Email Address?

 Just follow these steps:-

 - Hide your Email Address from everyone by going to Edit Profile>Contact and Basic Info>Clicking on the gear icon beside your email address> checking 'Only Me' if you have not done so already.

 - Change your primary email address to a one that is only known to you by going to Settings>Email> and changing your primary email to the new one (known only to you) and removing your previous email address.